aeh0/experiiiments/_posts/2022-08-04-blogging-with-jekyll.markdown

 git push origin gh-pages
 ```
 * Paste in your personal access token when prompted.
-* Go to https://[username].github.io/[blogname] and admire your new blog!
+* Go to https://[username].github.io/[blogname] and admire your gorgeous new blog!

 The tutorials in Mike Dane's [playlist](https://www.youtube.com/playlist?list=PLLAZ4kZ9dFpOPV5C5Ay0pHaa0RJFhcmcB) explain what to do next, such as how to write posts and new pages in markdown.
-These files are saved in a local folder, and when ready to publish changes, run a few commands in Git Bash:
+These files are saved in a local folder, and when ready to publish changes, just run a few commands in Git Bash:
 ```
 git add .
 git commit –m "[comment here]"